intrahealth/gofr/docs/developer_guide/ansible.md

 ### todo
-* nginx, apache, caddy etc
+* nginx, apache, caddy etc for gofr
 * encryption
-* run gofr start twice to fix upload/sql with hapi
 * fix next error with permissions...
 * make it work without keycloak, make it work with keycloak

 ## Troubleshooting